mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 18, 2021

-**Today's JavaScript Progress**: Continued with the regex stuff:
+**Today's JavaScript Progress**: Continued building regex skills by completing the following challenges:

-1. Solved a couple of challenges: I had to write a validator for a hexadecimal string used to set a CSS and a second one where I had to assign a replacement string to a variable.
+1. Write a validator for a hexadecimal string used to set a CSS property
+2. Write a validator that assigns a replacement string to a variable.
-2. Used 'replace' with captured groups
+2. Use 'replace' with captured groups
-2. Reformatted user input (masking a phone number)
+2. Reformat user input (mask a phone number)

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-053)
 &nbsp;